Orkney’s Historic Sites: A Guide for Those Who Want to Actually See Them

 Maeshowe is a chambered cairn perfectly aligned with the winter solstice sunset, later broken into by Norse visitors who left behind one of the largest collections of runic inscriptions outside Scandinavia.

-When you enter, you aren't just looking at museum exhibits; you are looking at the work of rowdy, real men.
-While the official panels keep it polite, the walls tell a different story.
+But these weren't mythic fantasy figures; they were real, highly irritating people leaving crude jokes behind.
 If you ask nicely, I can walk you through the nuances of the carvings—from the "stooping" and the "stoops" to the occasional "stroop" or "stook."
-It is the kind of graffiti that proves these weren't just historic figures; they were people leaving their mark with a bit of bite.
+It is the kind of graffiti that proves these historic figures were just regular people leaving their mark with a bit of bite.

 While the major locations attract the most attention, Orkney is rich in lesser-known places that rarely appear on standard itineraries.
 Coastal brochs, Norse farmsteads, and quiet archaeological landscapes often provide the most memorable experiences.

 Many of these places do not announce themselves.
 People often ask for the "secret" spot when the UNESCO circle is choked with tour buses, but the reality is that it is all about timing.
 These sites are far larger than they appear on a map, and with modern science, it is much easier to show you exactly what you are standing on.
 You just need a guide who knows how to read the ground.
+Anyone looking to break away from the standard routes can explore our guide on Orkney’s hidden gems: historic sites beyond the tourist trail.

 The more useful question is not "which sites should I see?" but "how do I want to see them?"